ROI-based Fiber Tracking

 - A .txt text file records the labels: An example of the text can be find here.
 Each line has a value-name pair separated by a tab or space.
 The file name should match the atlas (e.g. HCP-MMP.nii.gz and HCP-MMP.txt)

 - Locate the target template folder: A list of template space can be found here, including ICBM152 (human young adult), neuonate, CIVM_mouse,…etc. You will find the same folders in the DSI Studio package.
-In windows, they are in under the \dsi_studio_64\atlas folder.
+In Windows, they are in under the \dsi_studio_64\atlas folder.
 In Mac, those folders are stored in the app package (Right-click on dsi_studio_64.app to open the DSI Studio package /Content/MacOS/atlas).

 - Convert atlas to the target template space: click on [Tools][R1: Linear Registration Toolbox], first select the atlas file (from step 1) and then select the [TEMPLATE NAME].QA.nii.gz in the template folder (identified in Step 3).
-Once the two volume matches, save the atlas using [Files][Save Transformed Image]
+Once the two-volume matches, save the atlas using [Files][Save Transformed Image]

 After copying a new atlas to the template space folder, restart DSI Studio to see the new atlas added to the ICBM152 menu.